 This enjoyable period last through October, altering the tones and shades of the area as the seasons change.
-The summer hikers often reap an additionally reward in the form of the vibrant lily bloom on Cub Lake.
+The summer hikers often reap an additional reward in the form of the vibrant lily bloom.

 Animals to See along the Way